 Diet and exercise go hand in hand, whether you’re trying to lose fat or build muscle.
 But it is important to realize that in addition to these two important elements, there is a third one – the interaction between the two, which is related to energy balance.

-In short, your program must be carefully designed, eating the right foods at the right time in the right amount, and doing the right amount of exercise.
+In short, your program must be carefully designed, eat the right foods at the right time in the right amount, and do the right amount of exercise.

 ups!
 A lot of work, right?

 First of all, let’s be honest … it is almost impossible to follow a strict 100% diet.
 But an accidental slight departure won’t have a major negative effect.
 On the flip side of the coin, eating the right foods sometimes won’t have the effect you want, either.

 This is where most people get it wrong, from what I’ve seen – they assume calories are calories regardless of their source.
 This is so wrong!